praneethvikram/CloudBees-Assessment/README.md

 # CloudBees-Assessment

 This is a ticket booking service built using Java.
 It allows users to book, cancel, and manage train tickets.
-The service is defined using Protocol Buffers and runs on a gRPC server.

 Features